-Falls can cause all kinds of fractures, including a broken spine, hip, arm, leg, ankle, or pelvis.
-They are responsible for a high number of brain injuries in older people.
-They are also the number one cause of hospital admissions for injuries in older adults, and are responsible for increased use of medical services.
+Most falls result in minor soft tissue injury, but 5%-10% of falls can cause a fracture, including a broken spine, hip, arm, leg, ankle, or pelvis.
+They can also cause brain injuries in older people.
+Falls are the number one cause of hospital admissions for injuries in older adults, and are responsible for increased use of medical services.
 The older you are, the more likely it is that a fall will result in admission to a long-term care facility or nursing home for at least a year, or even result in death.

 If you have fallen, you may develop a fear of falling again.
 This can prevent you from going out or enjoying your normal activities.
 That then lowers your physical fitness, which increases your risk of yet another fall.

 Although they may occur anywhere, most falls happen at home.
 They can surprise you when you are least expecting it, such as while you are carrying out normal everyday functions.
 Items in your home environment can turn out to be dangerous.
 For example, it is easy to trip on a dark stairway, a rug, or a piece of furniture.